A Neural Entity Coreference Resolution Review: A review of Pronoun Resolution methodologies

-At the same time, an in-depth study of BERT has been conducted by \cite{clark2019does}, which showcases the distinct linguistic phenomena that are represented by the attention heads and evaluates them in classifying syntatic relations.
-As a result of attention probing on the attention heads it proves that given a coreferent mention BERT can predict a correct antecedent.
+At the same time, an in-depth study of BERT has been conducted by \cite{clark2019does}, which showcases the distinct linguistic phenomena that are represented by the attention heads and evaluates them in classifying syntactic relations.
+As a result of attention probing on the attention heads, it is proven that, given a coreferent mention, BERT can predict a correct antecedent.

 A series of methodologies have been deployed as part of the Kaggle Gendered Pronoun Resolution task.
-However, despite that a lot of these approaches stem from past implementations, there are some innovations that were introduced.
-All of the approaches are using ensembles of models or predictions from entity CR systems \citep{lee2017end,GapDataset,lee2018higher} and BERT for sentence representation \citep{tenney2019you}.
-The winning approach of the competition \citep{attree2019gendered} introduced novelty in creating an attention pooling mechanism on the cluster predictions of CR models along with a fine-tuned and a pronoun pooling methodology.
+However, despite that a lot of these approaches stem from past implementations, they have managed to introduce innovations.
+All of the approaches use ensembles of models or predictions from entity CR systems \citep{lee2017end,GapDataset,lee2018higher} and BERT for sentence representation \citep{tenney2019you}. {The winning approach of the competition }\citep{attree2019gendered}{ introduced novelty in creating an attention pooling mechanism which uses predicted clusters of pretrained CR models (Figure }\ref{fig:attree_pooler}{) along with a fine-tuned version of BERT and a pronoun pooling methodology (Figure }\ref{fig:attree_model}{).
+The pronoun pooling is described as the same attention pooling operation used in the coreference cluster pooler for entities, on the annotated pronouns of the input data.}

-Instead, \cite{ionita2019resolving} extracted BERT embeddings from specific layers of BERT and used an array of coreference predictions and hand crafted features on their implementation. \cite{liu2019anonymized} introduced a data augmentation technique in which he replaced all names in the dataset to inject anonimity and make the model less biased towards the names themselves.
-Finally, \cite{xu2019look} did not use any external predictions used the BERT representations and applied a Recurrent Graph Convolutional Network architecture to capture syntax from the embeddings.
+Instead, \cite{ionita2019resolving} extracted BERT embeddings from specific layers of BERT and used an array of coreference predictions and hand-crafted features on their implementation. \cite{liu2019anonymized} introduced a data augmentation technique in which he replaced all names in the dataset to inject anonymity and make the model less biased towards the names themselves.
+Finally, \cite{xu2019look} did not use any external predictions, but used the BERT representations and applied a Recurrent Graph Convolutional Network architecture to capture syntax from the embeddings.